Noel Turner (cricketer)

-Noel Vernon Cyril Turner (12 May 1887 – 13 June 1941) was an English first-class cricketer active 1906–12 who played for Nottinghamshire.
+Noel Vernon Cyril Turner (12 May 1887 – 13 June 1941) was an English first-class cricketer, active 1906–12, who played for Nottinghamshire as a right-handed middle order batsman.
 He was born in Langley Mill, and died in Hungerford.
+His father was Tom Newsum Turner, son of George Reynolds Turner.
+His younger brother Robert Harrison Tom Turner also played first-class cricket for Nottinghamshire.

 Turner also played football, as a goalkeeper for Corinthian, and in 1920 played in an amateur international match for England against Belgium.
+He became honorary secretary for the Arthur Dunn Challenge Cup in 1920, and was elected president in 1928.
+He was public school representative on the FA Council from 1924 to 1928.